-Transcript evaluations are available for a fee of \$25 (which is applicable toward the \$55 admission application fee).
-Official transcripts should be sent directly from all colleges attended to the Admissions Office, or hand carried by the student in a sealed envelope from the college of origin.
+Transcript evaluations are available for a fee of \$25 (which is applicable toward the \$55 admission application fee.)
+Official transcripts should be sent directly from all colleges attended to the Admissions Office, or submitted by the individual in a sealed envelope from the college of origin.

-Students may request a transfer credit estimate based on unofficial transcripts by appointment with the Admissions Office.
+Prospective students may request a transfer credit estimate based on unofficial transcripts by appointment with an admissions counselor.
+Please call (626) 397-1349 or (800) 684-0900 outside the Los Angeles area.